1. Help Center

 Plan

 A Plan represents a specific planning scenario.
-It could be a Budget, a Forecast or a What-If Scenario, all of these considered Plans in Jirav.
+It could be a Budget, a Forecast or a What-If Scenario, all of these are considered Plans in Jirav.

 Each Plan will produce integrated 3-way financials; Income Statement, Balance Sheet & Cash Flow based on the Drivers within the Plan.